The Best Loppers for DIY Landscaping Projects

 When pruning shrubs and trees, the right loppers make the job go faster and ease hand and arm fatigue.
 Read on for help choosing the best loppers for the job.

-Beautiful landscapes and pruning go hand in hand.
+Beautiful landscapes and regular pruning go hand in hand.
 Thinning out rose bushes and trimming hedges might not be your favorite tasks, but they go more quickly if you have the right tools.
 Handheld pruning shears are great for nipping off narrow stems and branches up to 1/2 inch in diameter, but for pruning large branches up to 2 or 3 inches, you’ll want to use loppers.
 In effect, loppers are the beefed-up version of pruning shears, offering more reach and better cutting power.
-Read on for the details on what to look for when shopping for this type of landscaping tool, and to find out why we’ve chosen the below as the best loppers out there.
+Read on for the details on what to look for when shopping for this type of landscaping tool—and don’t miss our top-favorite picks among the best loppers available.

-- BEST BYPASS LOPPERS: Corona Super-Duty Bypass Loppers
+- BEST FOR LIGHT DUTY: Corona Super-Duty Bypass Loppers

-- BEST COMPOUND LOPPERS: TABOR TOOLS Anvil Lopper with Compound Action
+- BEST FOR HEAVY DUTY: TABOR TOOLS Anvil Lopper with Compound Action

 Key Shopping Considerations